Frequently Asked Questions

 - Height of your warehouse.
 It is recommended to leave a clearance of 1 metre between the top pallet and you warehouse ceiling

-Request a pallet racking design quote
+Request a pallet racking inspection quote

 Get a free quote now from one of our experienced team members